rpede/SecureSoftwareDevelopment/assignments/cra.md

 ## Deliverables

-Submit the material produced with a short description (less than 1 page) of the thought process behind.
+Submit the material produced with a short description of the thought process behind.
+The description should be less than 1 page.